charisearter/ChariseArter/README.md

 ### Hello!

 My name is Charise.
-I am a Full Stack Web Developer that is passionate about combining education, creativity and programming into one.
+I am a Full Stack Web Developer, with the preference for Front End, that is passionate about combining education, creativity and programming into one.
 I love to build websites and games.

 Here are some ideas to get you started: